genixpro/kwola/README.md

 checkpoint writer.
 Existing historical checkpoints are archival and are not a supported input to new Python 3.12 runs.

+The `standard_experiment` profile is tuned for the original dual RTX 2070 SUPER rig: batch size 24 per rank, four accumulated partial batches, two batch preparation coordinators, eight fixed preparation workers per coordinator, and a 24-batch lookahead.
+On the acceptance rig this sustained approximately 1.2 seconds per optimizer step (about 161 samples/second across both ranks), used about 4.3 GiB VRAM per GPU, and kept roughly 50 GiB of system RAM available while a Chromium testing session ran concurrently.
+Linux hosts with at least 8 GiB free in `/dev/shm` automatically spool transient assembled batches there;
+smaller hosts fall back to the normal temporary directory.

 For HTTPS instrumentation, run `uv run kwola_install_proxy_cert` once to open the mitmproxy certificate page in Playwright Chromium and install its CA into the browser trust store.
 If proxy verification fails, Kwola reports the target